danielhmeir/oneness/paths.md

 Before meditating, slowly stretch your spine and each joint of your legs in all directions until your muscles become warm and breathing intensifies, but do not overstretch.

 You can kneel or sit with the back upright but relaxed.
 Put your hands in a comfortable relaxed position.
 Put the tip of your tongue above the upper teeth.
 Close your eyes.
 Relax your breathing, your tongue and your eyes.
 There are smells, sounds, breathing, thoughts but you are going to sit and not get involved in any of them.
+Any experience is just a ripple on the surface of your ocean.
 If you feel discomfort, relax deeper but do not ignore signals related to safety and health.

 Meditation is a cup of water mixed with sand.
 The longer it stays still, the clearer the water becomes.
 With time, you’ll be able to sit longer.
 The longer you sit still, relaxed, not involved in any experience, the clearer your perception will become but keep in mind that any experience is external to you, the innermost perceiver, no matter how blissful and divine it is.
 With time, stillness and detachment will bring you to detachment from everything, then loss of individuality, then unification with the Infinite One present in everything.
 This is the point of awakening and enlightenment.